 Some of us will have the luxury of saying, with a little strain: "Remember when…?"

 Watch more from VICE:

-In a 2003 study led by Kathy Pezdek, a cognitive psychologist at Claremont Graduate University in California, people who lived in New York during 9/11 had the most accurate memories of the events that took place, but the worst autobiographical recall—memories about themselves and their daily lives and perceptions during that same period—compared to college students from California and Hawaii.
+We may remember parts of our experience and forget others, retaining the most emotionally charged details but obscuring the rest.
+If an event is more neutral, a person could remember each detail the same way.
+If it’s an emotional one, they remember the parts that are most emotional, forgetting peripheral details.In a 2003 study led by Kathy Pezdek, a cognitive psychologist at Claremont Graduate University in California, people who lived in New York during 9/11 had the most accurate memories of the events that took place, but the worst autobiographical recall—memories about themselves and their daily lives and perceptions during that same period—compared to college students from California and Hawaii.

 “With emotion, it’s almost like changing the focus of a camera.”